pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Stop Payment Orders (Automatic Transfers)

-You may stop an automatic withdrawal or payment, or recurring withdrawals or payments from your account, by visiting a Citibank branch, through Citibank® Online or by calling CitiPhone Banking® (see the "Contact Us" section of this Manual and your periodic statement for telephone numbers and address).
+You may stop an automatic withdrawal or payment, or recurring withdrawals or payments from your account, by visiting a Citibank branch, through Citibank® Online or by calling CitiPhone Banking® (see the 'Contact Us' section of this Manual and your periodic statement for telephone numbers and address).
 If you request a stop payment by phone, we may ask you to confirm your instructions in writing within two (2) weeks.
 In order to place a stop payment on an automatic transaction, we must receive your instruction at least three (3) Business Days before the transaction is scheduled to be made.
 Payment cannot be stopped on an ACH transaction that has already been paid or that is in the process of being paid.
 If you order us to stop payment on a scheduled transaction in a timely manner and we do not do so, we may be liable for your losses or damages.

 You may not be able to stop payment of a check that is converted to an electronic transaction (ACH).
 If you believe your check has been converted to an electronic transaction, you should also place a second stop payment on that electronic transaction.
 Please contact the CitiPhone Banking® number on the back of this Manual if you wish to stop such a payment.